SigmoidNetmaker/machine-learning-neurodegeneration/README.md

 Following is the list of MATLAB m-files and a brief description of what they do:

+(1) Read Data from the NACC and the RADC Databases and Create Input/Desired-output Lists

 NACCreadDataset.m -- reads data from the National Alzheimer's Coordinating Center (NACC) database
 RADCreadLongBasic.m -- reads data from the Rush Alzheimer's Disease Center (RADC) database